Kansai Nerolac Q4 FY26 Conf Call: Pricing, Margins & Segment Growth

 *this image is generated using AI for illustrative purposes only.

 Kansai Nerolac Paints Limited announced its audited standalone and consolidated financial results for the quarter and financial year ended 31st March 2026.
-The statutory auditors, S R B C & CO LLP, issued an unmodified audit opinion on the financial results.
-The Board of Directors recommended a dividend of 250% (₹2.50 per share) for FY26, compared to 375% (₹3.75 per share) in FY25, which included a special dividend of 125% (₹1.25 per share).
+The Board of Directors recommended a final dividend of 250% (₹2.50 per share) for FY26, compared to 375% (₹3.75 per share) in FY25.
+The statutory auditors issued an unmodified audit opinion on the financial results.

 Q4 FY26 Standalone Financial Performance